Prerequisite – Execution, Stages and Throughput

 - The Indirect Cycles –

 Once an instruction is fetched, the next step is to fetch source operands.
-Source Operand is being fetched by indirect addressing.
+Source Operand is being fetched by indirect addressing( it can be fetched by any addressing mode, here its done by indirect addressing).
 Register-based operands need not be fetched.
 Once the opcode is executed, a similar process may be needed to store the result in main memory.
 Following micro-operations takes place:-

 Step 2: The address field of the IR is updated from the MBR.(So that it now contains a direct addressing rather than indirect addressing)